 Tip #6: Split Test Your Emails

-One of the best email marketing tips we could probably give you is A/B split testing.
+One of the best email marketing tips we could probably give you is doing an a/b test.
 It is the holy grail of online marketing.
-It’s the only method that removes guesswork from your email marketing and gives you a road map of what changes you need to make.
+A/b testing is the only method that removes guesswork from your email marketing and gives you a road map of what changes you need to make.
 A/B split testing is nothing but a method to split your email audience into multiple segments or groups and find out which version of your email gives the best results in terms of conversions.
 By testing out different versions of your emails, you’ll be able to eventually perfect your overall campaign and get better results.

 The three main benefits of split testing your email marketing campaign are: